quixio/quix-samples/shell/kafka-connect-source/README.md

 Clicking `Edit code` on the Sample, forks the project to your own Git repo so you can customize it before deploying.

+After forking the project, a file at the root directory named `connector.properties` should be filled with your connector configuration before being deployed.

 ## Environment variables

 The code sample uses the following environment variables: